30 Creepiest Abandoned Places Around the World that You Must Discover Once

 Also known as Battleship Island, Hashima currently is an abandoned island located in the south of Japan and 15 kilometers away from Nagasaki.
 Seen from a distance, the island is surrounded by a concrete wall with tall buildings inside that are similar to the chimney towers of a ship surfing in the East China Sea.

 In fact, Gunkanjima had a long history of being a coalmine since 1890.
 The coal exploited here was used to support World War 2.
-At that moment, the island reached its peak of population density at 825 per hectare, beating any records in the world.
-Alongside, Mitsubishi, the owner of the island at that time, built a lot of constructions from schools, playgrounds, gyms, movie theaters, bars, restaurants to even sacred temples to serve the people there.
-In 1974, Mitsubishi company announced that the mines were gradually closed.
+At that moment, the island reached its peak population density at 825 per hectare, beating any records in the world.
+Alongside, Mitsubishi, the owner of the island at that time, built a lot of constructions from schools, playgrounds, gyms, movie theaters, bars, and restaurants to even sacred temples to serve the people there.
+In 1974, Mitsubishi Company announced that the mines were gradually closed.
 All the workers had to come back to Nagasaki.
 Within two months, Hashima Island became an uninhabited island.

 4. Maunsell Sea Forts – England

-Perhaps that, this is one of the most special fortifications today because they are alike the lighthouses standing on the sea.
+Perhaps, this is one of the most special fortifications today because they are alike the lighthouses standing on the sea.
 They appear in the estuaries of the Thames and Mersey rivers.
 The purpose of Maunsell’s construction was to protect England against Nazi submarine fleets during World War II.
 The towers have been decommissioned since 1950 and are now only a symbol of war.
 Yes, the most terrible war in human history.

-I’m not sure if there is any tour offer a trip to Maunsell Sea Forts.
+I’m not sure if there is any tour offering a trip to Maunsell Sea Forts.
 Perhaps it’s too rusted for people to step in.
 Nonetheless, you can search for a boat trip to come to the forts and take photos from the outside.